VietKhoaNguyen/Final-Project/README.md

 It does not attack real users or real systems.

+The survey data was collected anonymously without any personally identifiable information.

 The goal is to understand why human-chosen PINs can be weak and how simple defenses may reduce risk.

 The code should not be used for unauthorized access, real account attacks, or malicious purposes.